 Tuanku’s community activities include being Patron of the Johor Cerebral Palsy Association, Malaysian English Language Teachers Association and Royal Adviser of the Malaysian Red Crescent Society.
 On 28 November 2012, Tuanku consented to the launch of the Raja Zarith Sofiah Negeri Johor Foundation.
 The foundation was established to raise funds to conduct various education programmes.
 It also aims to spread the Islamic way of learning.

-In February 2012, Her Royal Highness delivered a lecture at Somerville College, University of Oxford, entitled “We Are Like You: What Malaysian Muslims Have In Common With Other Communities Around the World.”
-She participated in the May 2012 Ditchley Roundtable Conference, jointly organised by the Oxford Centre of Islamic Studies (OCIS) and the Universiti Teknologi Malaysia (UTM).
-She also delivered a keynote address at the ‘3rd Sultan Qaboos Award for Voluntary Work’ on 5th December 2013 in Muscat, Oman, and for the 2013 PCORE (Voices of Peace, Conscience and Reason) Forum in Kuala Lumpur entitled “Unity & Multiculturalism : Building A Future Together.”
+In February 2012, Her Majesty delivered a lecture at Somerville College, University of Oxford, entitled “We Are Like You: What Malaysian Muslims Have In Common With Other Communities Around the World.”
+She participated in the May 2012 Ditchley Roundtable Conference, jointly organized by the Oxford Centre of Islamic Studies (OCIS) and the Universiti Teknologi Malaysia (UTM).
+She also delivered a keynote address at the ‘3rd Sultan Qaboos Award for Voluntary Work’ on 5th December 2013 in Muscat, Oman, and for the 2013 PCORE (Voices of Peace, Conscience and Reason) Forum in Kuala Lumpur entitled “Unity & Multiculturalism: Building A Future Together.”